indo36/Vim/README.md

 ### Vim configuration file ##

 This is my personal Vim configuration file.
-Use what you like but be shure to only use the things that solve a problen for you.
+Use what you like but be shure to only use the things that solve a problem for you.